Technical General Web Related Questions

 It is recommended that the Court’s CM/ECF website be a shortcut or bookmark as messages are posted periodically regarding new filing procedures, announcements and scheduled maintenance.
 If the E-Filing login page is bookmarked, you may miss these important messages.

-The Court encourages attorneys and staff to continue to view the E-Filing section on the Court's Website for updates, new features, planned/unplanned outages, etc.
+The Court encourages e-filers to continue to view the E-Filing section on the Court's Website for updates, new features, planned/unplanned outages, etc.

 I was receiving the Notices of Electronic Filing but now I’m not.
 What could be the problem?